Ruandv/GoogleTranslation/README.md

 # GoogleTranslation
-Translate the values of a json file to the specified language
+This console application is used to translate the values in a JSON file to the language specified in the args.